getodk/docs/shared-src/docs-tech-guide.rst

    .. _ODK-X Docs on GitHub: https://github.com/odk-x/docs
    .. _GitHub: https://github.com/

 #.
-Join the `ODK Forum`_
+Join the `ODK-X Forum`_

    .. _join-forum:

-   The `ODK-X Forum <ODK Forum>`_ is the main place for support questions and conversations that affect the whole ODK community (users and other stake holders, as well as contributors).
+   The `ODK-X Forum`_ is the main place for support questions and conversations that affect the whole ODK-X community (users and other stake holders, as well as contributors).

-   If you have a question about how to use any ODK software, or want to get connected with the larger ODK community, the forum is the best venue for that.
+   If you have a question about how to use any ODK-X software, or want to get connected with the larger ODK-X community, the forum is the best venue for that.

    .. tip::